 - Like usual we’ve started the inspection of the trench and the pipe.

-- It was John our English diver who was in the water and everything was going well until the moment where he informed us that he passed to the other side of the tube.
+- It was John our English diver who was in the water and everything was going well until the moment where he informed us that he had passed to the other side of the tube.

 - Then all of a sudden, we‘ve heard a horrible scream on the radio and then nothing, no sound of breathing, total silence.